PirGallardo/Password-Generator/README.md

 Future Plans:
 Allow users to choose whether to include numbers and special characters.
 Feel free to explore, contribute, or suggest improvements!

+Thanks for your time!

+All the best, Pir :)